 In the years since the NCAA restored freshman eligibility in 1972, it’s hard to argue that any player had a better debut season than Chris Jackson.
 He announced his arrival when he scored 48 points in just his third game.
 A week later he dropped 50 on Florida, setting a Maravich Center record.

 Mahmoud-Abdul Rauf’s College Career

 Words don’t do his game justice, but Jackson could do it all as a scorer.
 In the half court, he could break anyone down off the dribble.
 Standing barely 6-1, he could also cut back door for alley-oops.
 His between-the-legs dribble into a pull-up jumper was lightning quick, and just as electric.

-By season’s end, he would set NCAA freshman records for total points (965), scoring average (30.2), and single game scoring (55), and become only the second freshman ever to be named an Associated Press First Team All-American.
+He would set NCAA freshman records for total points (965) and scoring average (30.2) in a single season, the single-game scoring mark (55), and become only the second freshman ever to be named an Associated Press First Team All-American.

 The Tigers finished the season ranked 19th nationally, which would be their highest for the next decade.